TW-GHC18-Booth/infrastructure-as-code/README.md

 # Thoughtworks Grace Hopper Celebration: Infrastructure-as-Code
 Exercise for Infrastructure-as-Code using Docker.

-## About
+## Objectives
 This is an exercise to demonstrate how one can use Docker containers to host a simple application and roll out a new image each time you want to make updates to the application.
+* Demonstrate how to deploy an application using containers
+* Demonstrate how you can test the contents of your container

+## Introduction
+Infrastructure can be pretty difficult to understand!
+If you've ever deployed an application to the cloud, what are the dependencies you need to install?
+Sometimes, there are tools that can abstract it all away.

+It's important to treat infrastructure as code.
+Here, we'll demonstrate what that might look like and how you can test the infrastructure itself.

-## Description
+## Premise
-You've got a static web page you want served by a web server that should look like the following:
+I have a simple HTML page that I should be able to access when I run it on my laptop.

 ![Image of Expected Web Page](answers-no-peeking/application_landing_page.png)

-However, you want to be able to:
+The tricky part is that I want to be able to:
 * Give it to your friend to run on their laptop.
 * Run it on a public cloud provider.
+* Run this application on a Raspberry Pi.

 This is where container technologies like Docker are useful!
-You can bake in all of your dependencies so no need to run installation commands on your terminal and be able to package and distribute it to your friends and servers.
+You can bake in all of your dependencies so no need to run installation commands on your terminal and distribute it to your friends and various systems.

 ## Setup and Overview
 1. If you are setting this up on your own laptop, see the `Dependencies to Install` section, below.